Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

 In this section, we provide brief descriptions of available ``drivers``.
 Please note that a test case is defined for each ``driver`` in the ``example`` directory.

-Rotattion Drum / Cylinder
+Rotating Drum / Cylinder
 -------------------------

-The rotation drum or cylinder driver represents an infinite cylinder along a specified axis.
+The rotating drum or cylinder driver represents an infinite cylinder rotating along a specified axis.
 It is defined by parameters including its center, velocity, axis, and angular velocity.

 .. |ex1end| image:: ../_static/rotating_drum_end.png
    :width: 300pt